tom380/biomechatronics-4/README.md

 ## Getting started

-* In the root of this directory, run `python3 -m venv venv` to create a virtual environment called 'venv'.
+* In the root of this directory, run `python -m venv venv` to create a virtual environment called 'venv'.
 * In a terminal, activate this environment by running `source venv/Scripts/activiate` (Linux), `source venv/Scripts/activiate.bat`
 (Windows CMD) or `venv/Scripts/Activate.ps1` (Windows PowerShell).
 The latter is recommended for Windows.

 You should now see "(venv) $" at the start of your command line.
+With Windows Powershell you might get an error about the script not being allowed.
+You need to change the execution policy, see for example: https://www.stanleyulili.com/powershell/solution-to-running-scripts-is-disabled-on-this-system-error-on-powershell/

-* Prepare the environment by running `pip install --upgrade pip` followed by `pip install -r requirements.txt`.
+* Prepare the environment by running `pip install -r requirements.txt`.
-* Now run the program: `python3 main.py`.
+* Now run the program: `python main.py`.

 You can also easily set up an IDE like Pycharm to use this virtual environment.

 This virtual environment allows you to install packages and change settings without affecting your global installation.

 ## Building Executable